 Review, Winning Writers and other literary magazines and e-zines.

-appeared in Legal Studies Forum in January 2012.
-For a copy, contact editor Jim Elkins at firstname.lastname@example.org.
+has been published in Legal Studies Forum.
+For a copy, contact firstname.lastname@example.org.

 "'The link between butterflies and dreams is poorly understood.'
 So begins the title story of this wry and witty collection, narrated by a henpecked husband who, it turns out, has Alzheimer's disease.
 So the reader has doubts, even as the story begins.
 It is not just unusual; it is bizarre for the narrator to be the victim of a mental condition he can't control.
 But his condition isn't pitiable; it is comical."